-When asked whether women migrant workers specifically should have equal wages with women nationals doing the same job, only one third of Malaysians supported this (figure 4).
+When asked whether women migrant workers specifically should have equal wages with women nationals doing the same job, a majority in Thailand supported this (see figure 4).

-Malaysia has ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and has a law on maternity leave with pay that is inclusive of women migrant workers.
-Further, dismissal on the grounds of pregnancy or of maternity leave is prohibited.
-Nonetheless, in practice, women migrant workers are deported if found to be pregnant, and Malaysian employers often restrict the movement of domestic workers, resulting in isolation and restricted ability to seek help when it is needed.
+Thailand has ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and has a law on maternity leave with pay that is inclusive of women migrant workers.
+Further, dismissal on the grounds of pregnancy or of being on maternity leave is prohibited.
+The Thai Government offers prenatal and postnatal care to pregnant workers from Cambodia, the Lao Peoples' Democratic Republic, and Myanmar, provided Thai employers have enrolled them in Social Security.
+Once born, their children are also eligible to remain in Thailand and by law can access medical care and attend local schools.